coldbox-modules/cbfs/readme.md

 <img src="https://forgebox.io/api/v1/entry/cbfs/badges/version" />

 The `cbfs` module will enable you to abstract ANY filesystem within your ColdBox applications.
-You can configure as many disks which represent file systems in your application.
+You can configure as many disks as you wish which represent file systems in your application.
 Each disk is backed by a storage provider and configurable within your ColdBox application.

 ## License